tony-framework/TonY/tony-examples/tony-in-gcp/README.md

 ## Introduction

 Cloud [Dataproc](https://cloud.google.com/dataproc/) is a managed Spark and Hadoop service that lets you take advantage of open source data tools for batch processing, querying, streaming, and machine learning.
 Cloud Dataproc automation helps you create clusters quickly, manage them easily, and save money by turning clusters off when you don't need them.
 With less time and money spent on administration, you can focus on your jobs and your data.

-The goal of this document is to provide the instructions required to install a Hadoop cluster for LinkedIn Open source project [TonY](https://github.com/linkedin/TonY/) (TensorFlow on YARN).
-This tutorial will launch a distributed [TensorFlow](https://www.tensorflow.org/) job.
+The documentation will provide the instructions to install a Hadoop cluster for LinkedIn Open source project [TonY](https://github.com/linkedin/TonY/) (TensorFlow on YARN) and launch a distributed [TensorFlow](https://www.tensorflow.org/) job.

+### What is Google Cloud Platform?

+Google Cloud Platform, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.
+Alongside a set of management tools, it provides a series of modular cloud services including computing, data storage, data analytics and machine learning.
+More information [here](https://cloud.google.com/docs/overview/)

 ### What is Apache Hadoop?